timrprobocom/tuhschoir.org/content/index.md

 newsletters, and Facebook feed.
 For more information, please check out this flyer.

+[Click here](http://eepurl.com/dKmVSo) to sign up for our monthly newsletter.

 The Choir Boosters have many volunteer opportunities and we invite all choir parents to become involved.
 Please see our [Volunteer page](volunteers).